 The academic component of the programme consists of a four 30-credit modules.

 District Nursing students have an additional 20 credits to complete in order to evidence outcomes related to Nurse Prescribing.

 The BSc(Hons) Specialist Nursing (with Pathways) is a recognised academic and professional qualification across Europe.
 The quality of the education is high as is the academic expectation on you as a student.
-You will receive the latest ideas on academic writing, research and critical analysis.
-The quality of learning resources at Ulster University are very high and the support of students is also good.
+You will receive the latest theoretical material on academic writing, research and critical analysis.
+The quality of learning resources at Ulster University is very high and the support of students is also widely recognised as excellent.

 All of the Specialist Nursing Teaching Team at the University are established authors and researchers and provide consultancy to numerous organisations in the UK and Ireland.
 At the end of the programme you will be able to apply for Masters Degrees in any University across Europe.
 Ideally we would like you to apply to Ulster where you will have automatic entry to our MSc Nursing.

 Full-time studentsare expected to attend the University for at least 2 days per week, with the remaining time allocated to Practice Learning.
 Full-time students are normally time-tabled for Mondays and Fridays.